cytoscape/cytoscape.js/.github/CONTRIBUTING.md

 If your change is visual/rendering-related, then Mocha tests are not pragmatic.
 Use the debug page in the `debug` directory to try out visual changes.
 That page contains a sidebar with buttons and dropdowns that make visual and interactive testing easy.

-Please run `npm test` or `mocha` to make sure all the unit tests are passing before you make your pull request.
+Please run `npm test` to make sure all the unit tests are passing before you make your pull request.

 We also have support for running the Mocha tests in IE9+ and other old browsers.
 You can run the tests in a [Windows IE VM](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) while running `npm run watch:umd`.
 Go to `http://youripaddress:8081/test/ie.html` in IE to open the Mocha test page.